Income Taxes for Children

 Our two cents

-If you're a parent, your child's taxable income is inherently linked to yours.
-In some cases, you may be able to include their income on your tax return.
+If you're a parent, your child's taxable income is very likely linked to yours.
+In most cases, you may be able to include their income on your tax return.
 In other cases, they'll have to file their own tax return or you will have to file a separate return on their behalf.
 Depending on the level of your income, including their income on your tax return may result in higher income tax than if you prepare a separate return for your child.

 Whether your child needs to file a tax return depends on a number of factors, including their age and the type of income that is being reported.